Andrews54757/FastStream/README.md

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.

+FastStream is primarily developed and tested for desktop browsers.
+Mobile browser support varies a lot by platform (and whether your mobile browser supports extensions).

+That said, recent changes to the seek controls (tap-to-seek responsiveness, correct seek-step handling, and dynamic skip labels) **greatly improve mobile/touch compatibility** in environments where FastStream can run.

-Please note that there are no plans to make FastStream mobile compatible any time soon.
-Developing FastStream for Chrome and Firefox for the desktop is already an exhausting endeavor.
-Supporting mobile on top of all that is too much work for a mere college-student programming hobbyist like me.
-That said, if you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!
+If you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!

 ## Installation For Chrome and Firefox